INTANGIBLE ASSETS AND GOODWILL

 2-10 years

-For the years ended December 31, 2024 and 2023, the Company recorded amortization expense on intangible assets of $19.9 million and $8.3 million, respectively.
-Amortization expense as of December 31, 2024 included approximately $12.3 million of accelerated amortization resulting from a revision to the useful lives of certain intangible assets from both the Americas and EMEA reporting segments to reflect the current expected economic useful life due to forecasted industry changes in the interactive flat panel display market as well as the Company's operational strategy to move to a unified worldwide display brand.
-Changes to gross carrying amount of recognized intangible assets due to translation adjustments were approximately ($0.8) million and ($0.1) million as of December 31, 2024 and 2023, respectively.
+For the years ended December 31, 2025 and 2024, the Company recorded amortization expense on intangible assets of $9.8 million and $19.9 million, respectively.
+Amortization expense as of December 31, 2024 included approximately $12.3 million of accelerated amortization resulting from a revision to the useful lives of certain intangible assets from both the Americas and EMEA reporting segments to reflect the current expected economic useful life due to forecasted industry changes in the interactive flat panel display market as well as the Company’s operational strategy to move to a unified worldwide display brand.
+There was no change to the gross carrying amount of recognized intangible assets due to translation adjustments as of December 31, 2025.
+Changes to gross carrying amount of recognized intangible assets due to translation adjustments were approximately $(0.8) million as of December 31, 2024.

 Historical Timeline